Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Blink.rst

 Chapter LED
 ################################################################

 This chapter is the Start Point in the journey to build and explore RPi electronic projects.
-We will start with simple “Blink” project.
+We will start with simple "Blink" project.

 Project Blink
 ****************************************************************